ellysheppard9630/product-leadership-playbook/06-meetings/05-project-checkpoint.md

 Project Checkpoint is successful when:

-- Product gains visibility without managing implementation.
+- Product gains confidence that the project remains aligned with customer needs.
-- Engineering receives early business feedback.
+- Engineering receives timely business feedback.
-- Misunderstandings are identified before completion.
+- Misunderstandings are identified before implementation is complete.
 - Rework is reduced.
-- Customer outcomes remain the primary focus.
+- Product remains engaged without directing implementation.
+- Engineering maintains ownership of delivery.

-The meeting succeeds when both organizations remain aligned while preserving clear ownership boundaries.
+The meeting succeeds when both organizations leave with greater confidence in the project's direction.

 ---